Anal cancer is a condition in which malignant (cancer) cells develop in the anus tissues.

 - Bleeding from the rectum or anus.

 - Around the anus, there is pain or pressure.

 - The anus causes itching or a discharge.

 - Itching in the rectum or around it.

 - In the anal area, there is pain or a feeling of fullness.

 - Stool narrowing or other bowel movement alterations.

 - Lymph nodes are swollen in the anal or groin regions.

 Anal cancer can sometimes go undetected for a long time.
 However, bleeding is frequently the initial symptom of the condition.
 In most cases, the bleeding is modest.
-Most people believe the bleeding is caused by hemorrhoids at first (swollen and painful veins in the anus and a bleeding rectum).
-Hemorrhoids are a relatively common and benign source of rectal bleeding.
+Most people believe the bleeding is caused by haemorrhoids at first (swollen and painful veins in the anus and a bleeding rectum).
+Haemorrhoids are a relatively common and benign source of rectal bleeding.